Lymphocytic pleocytosis: Viral encephalitis

 In Encephalitis, the inflammation of the brain leads to a breakdown in neurological function, causing the patient to have symptoms such as fever, confusion, amnesia, personality changes, paralysis, seizures and language dysfunction.
 A viral infection can directly cause encephalitis or trigger a cascade ending in autoimmunity, with both mechanisms eventually leading to a rise in CSF lymphocyte concentration.

 For patients with Herpes simplex virus, more than 90% are found to have lymphocytic pleocytosis of varying levels.
 Intravenous aciclovir, can be used to prevent viral replication, and in the event of persistent lymphocytic pleocytosis, higher doses of aciclovir can also be taken.
 Studies have shown this treatment combined with valacyclovir to be effective in combating HSV-1 and eventually returning lymphocyte counts to normal.

 A viral infection may also result in encephalitis triggered by an autoimmune response.
-The most ubiquitous form, anti-NMDA receptor encephalitis, is thought to be commonly initiated by herpes infections resulting in an autoimmune response to the NR1 subunit of the NMDA receptor.
+One common form of autoimmune encephalitis, anti-NMDA receptor encephalitis, is thought to be commonly initiated by herpes infections resulting in an autoimmune response to the NR1 subunit of the NMDA receptor.
 Lymphocytic pleocytosis is involved in the initial stages of the disease.
 During this period, lymphocytes can number in the hundreds per mm3, while later on, lymphocyte levels have a tendency to return to equilibrium.
 It has been proposed that this early spike in lymphocytic concentration is the result of the breaching of the blood–brain barrier during the initial viral infection, giving peripheral antibodies access to the central nervous system and leading to the development of autoimmunity.